JayankaSJ/aggregator-service/README.md

 - **inversify**
   _Purpose_: A powerful and flexible Inversion of Control (IoC) container for TypeScript.
 It’s used for dependency injection, helping to manage class dependencies and organize code.

-- **pg**
-  _Purpose_: A PostgreSQL client for Node.js.
-It's used to interact with the PostgreSQL database to store credentials and manage data.

-- **pg-hstore**
-  _Purpose_: A module used with `pg` for serializing and deserializing JSON data for PostgreSQL.

-- **reflect-metadata**
-  _Purpose_: Provides metadata reflection capabilities for TypeScript.
-It is required for using decorators, such as those in `inversify`.

 - **type-graphql**
   _Purpose_: A library that simplifies building GraphQL APIs with TypeScript by generating the schema from TypeScript classes and decorators.